MolSnoo/Alter-Ego/Docs/reference/data_structures/recipe.md

 given, it will be a crafting-type Recipe.

 The tag should match exactly the [Recipe tag](object.md#recipe-tag) of any Objects that can be used to process this Recipe.
-For example, a Recipe with the Object tag "blender" can only be processed by an Object with the Recipe tag " blender" when it is activated.
+For example, a Recipe with the Object tag "blender" can only be processed by an Object with the Recipe tag "blender" when it is activated.

 ### Duration